-- 15. The Council shall be responsible for maintaining an ongoing, proactive oversight of the structures, operation, administration, hearing processes, procedures and performance of the administrative justice system and its various components for the purpose of identifying any failure to comply with rule-of-law, justice-system principles or to meet optimal standards of competence, expertise, inclusivity, accessibility, efficiency, and timeliness, and for the purpose of advising the Ministry concerning the need for correction or adjustment of discrepancies or short-comings in any aspect of the System or its components that come to its attention and of making a public report of any discrepancies or shortcomings that in its opinion remain unduly persistent. - 16.
-For greater certainty, the Council's mandate shall not include reviews on the merits of any tribunal's adjudicative decision which reviews shall remain within the purview of the Ontario Superior Court of Justice
+15. The Council shall be responsible for maintaining an ongoing, proactive, inspector-general style oversight of the structures, operation, administration, hearing processes, procedures and performance of the administrative justice system and its various components for the purpose of identifying any failure to comply with rule-of-law, justice-system principles or to meet optimal standards of competence, expertise, inclusivity, accessibility, efficiency, and timeliness, and for the purpose of advising the Ministry concerning the need for correction or adjustment of discrepancies or short-comings in any aspect of the System or its components that come to its attention and of making a public report of any discrepancies or shortcomings that in its opinion remain unduly persistent.

+16. For greater certainty, the Council's mandate shall not include reviews on the merits of any tribunal's adjudicative decision in a particular case which reviews shall remain within the traditional purview of the Ontario Superior Court of Justice.

-Adjudicator Training
+58 Adjudicator Training

-17. The Council's oversight mandate shall extend to adjudicator training, both in-house, tribunal-run programs and professional programs.
+17. The Council's oversight mandate shall extend to adjudicator training, both inhouse, tribunal-run programs and external professional programs.

-Tribunal's Jurisprudence
+A Tribunal's Jurisprudence

-18. The Council's oversight mandate shall extend to the quality and accessibility of each tribunal's jurisprudence.
+18. The Council's oversight mandate shall extend to the general quality and accessibility of each tribunal's jurisprudence.